The Kinks: Return to commercial success (1976–1985)

 The Kinks' second wave of popularity remained at a peak with State of Confusion, but that success began to fade, a trend that also affected their British rock contemporaries the Rolling Stones and the Who.
 During the second half of 1983, Ray Davies started work on an ambitious solo film project, Return to Waterloo, about a London commuter who daydreams that he is a serial murderer.
 The film gave actor Tim Roth a significant early role.
-Davies' commitment to writing, directing and scoring the new work caused tension in his relationship with his brother.
+Davies's commitment to writing, directing, and scoring the new work caused tension in his relationship with his brother.
 Another problem was the stormy end of the relationship between Ray Davies and Chrissie Hynde.
 The old feud between Dave Davies and drummer Mick Avory also re-ignited.
-Davies eventually refused to work with Avory, and called for him to be replaced by Bob Henrit, former drummer of Argent (of which Jim Rodford had also been a member).
+Davies eventually refused to work with Avory and called for him to be replaced by Bob Henrit, former drummer of Argent (of which Jim Rodford had also been a member).
 Avory left the band, and Henrit was brought in to take his place.
 Ray Davies, who was still on amiable terms with Avory, invited him to manage Konk Studios.
 Avory accepted and continued to serve as a producer and occasional contributor on later Kinks albums.

 Between the completion of Return to Waterloo and Avory's departure, the band had begun work on Word of Mouth, their final Arista album, released in November 1984.
 As a result, it includes Avory on three tracks, with Henrit and a drum machine on the rest.
 Many of the songs also appeared as solo recordings on Ray Davies' Return to Waterloo soundtrack album.
 Word of Mouths lead track, "Do It Again", was released as a single in April 1985.
 It reached number 41 in the US, the band's last entry into the Billboard Hot 100.
 Coinciding with the album's release, the first three books on the Kinks were published: The Kinks: The Official Biography, by Jon Savage; The Kinks Kronikles, by rock critic John Mendelsohn, who had overseen the 1972 The Kink Kronikles compilation album; and The Kinks – The Sound and the Fury (The Kinks – A Mental Institution in the US), by Johnny Rogan.